dieure334/caesarcipher/README.md

 # caesarcipher
 A looping-menu shell script that can read files and perform the Caesar Cipher as well as its special case, ROT13.
 This is done by using the translate command (__*tr*__), which allows for the shifting of characters.
 Input must be a text file or some other source of text.
-This script was created as part of an assignment for a Linux Programming class.

 -------------------------------------------------------------------------------------------------------------------------------------------------------